 The vagrants were the only ones with any feel for the significance of the pineapple.
 This was because they had given up many years ago attaching any importance to the unnecessary conclusions at which the general public had arrived.
 To the vagrants, the pineapple was, like an erect phallus, a reassuring reminder of life in all its succulent glory.
 To the vagrants the pineapple would symbolise a faithful intermingling of tribal codes, wombs and breath, eggs and sperm.
 But to the conformists it was just another food product.

-Driving by the gasworks, N was carrying some kill-fresh invisible knowledge in the Alpha Romeo.
-He never sought out the miraculous, it always found him.
-He resumed various routines and experiments and supplied more data for the parasites.
+Driving by the gasworks, N was carrying some kill-fresh invisible knowledge in the boot of the Alpha Romeo.

 “The aesthetics of these objective opinions are modes of tectonics apart from pain or tickles.
 The ontological subject is experienced in the refurbished domain of truth-gathering.
 Investigate the neurology.
 It will tell you more about pain.”